 He and Comyn never seen eye to eye, and during a quarrel in a church in Dumfries in 1306, Bruce stabbed and killed Comyn, paving the way for him to be ruler of Scotland, and he was unofficially crowned at Scone.
 This was seen as an act of sacrilege and he was excommunicated by the Pope, who did not back Scotland being independent.

 Bruce took refuge in a cave off the coast of Ireland and spent the winter there.
 Legend has it that he watched a spider trying to weave a web across the roof of the cave, and it failed.
-Four more attempts failed.
+The spider had four more attempts which also resulted in failure.

 Bruce was thinking “five times the spider has failed, and that’s how many battles I’ve lost.
 If the spider tries again I will try once again to free scotland.”
 The spider took a rest, and tried again.
 This time it succeeded, and Bruce returned home, inspired.

-On his return he had successful guerrilla campaigns including recapturing Perth in 1313, but his finest hour was about to come the following year, 1314, at the battle of Bannockburn.
+On his return he had a few successful guerrilla campaigns including recapturing Perth in 1313, but his finest hour was about to come the following year, 1314, at the now famous battle of Bannockburn.
 Although heavily outnumbered, he defeated Edward II of England’s 100,000 strong army, with his own army of just 30,000 men.

 Now reconciled by the Pope and with the country at peace with England, Robert the Bruce had realised his dream, and he died on 7th June 1329 at the age of fifty five.

-The cause of death is thought to be leprosy, but this has been disputed.
+The cause of his death is thought to be leprosy, but this has been disputed.

 Robert the Bruce was buried in Dunfermline Abbey, but his heart lies in an unopened leaden casket in Melrose Abbey, which he was instrumental in rebuilding.
 To this day He is rightly remembered as one of Scotland’s greatest heroes.